vxio/ledger/README.md

 Ledger
 ------
-Ledger is a money transaction journal built on top of a distributed write-ahead log.
-Transactions written to the log are ordered, append-only, and contains all transaction records.
+Ledger is a money transaction ledger built on top of a distributed write-ahead log.
+Transactions written to the log are ordered, immutable, and contains all transaction records.
 In more detail:
 - The log acts as the primary source of truth.
 The service's database state is derived from the log — making the application resilient to faults
 - A replica of all transactions could be created from applying records from the log